 Each summer associate is assigned a mentor partner and associate.
 The general role of the mentor partner is to discuss the work interest of the summer associate and to help secure assignments in those areas consistent with our "free market" system.
 The mentor partner and associate are charged with helping to assure that the summer associate is exposed to work and the people in any and all areas in which interest has been expressed.
 You will have the support you need to explore our free market system.

 Summer associates are generally treated as if they were first-year associates and are given real assignments on real matters for real clients.
 Each year we find that our summer associates are enthusiastic and surprised by the amount of responsibility and support they were given during their summer compared to many of their peers who spend their summer elsewhere.

 Yes.
 Pro bono is enthusiastically supported by the firm.
-For example, through its partnership program with The Legal Aid Society, Cahill provides pro bono counsel to young children who are the subjects of abuse and neglect proceedings in New York Family Courts, disabled individuals in need of Social Security benefits and tenants who are denied the most basic of services.
+For example, through its partnership program with The Legal Aid Society, Cahill provides pro bono counsel to young children in New York Family Courts, disabled individuals in need of Social Security benefits and tenants who are denied the most basic of services.
 This partnership affords Cahill summer associates the opportunity to represent, on a one-on-one basis, clients who lack legal counsel to secure rights that will profoundly impact their lives.